mikaelvesavuori/mikrotrace/README.md

 - Works perfectly with AWS and Honeycomb
 - It removes the need to pass in complete instances into the span functions, instead use plain strings to refer to spans
 - Uses `process.stdout.write()` rather than `console.log()` so you can safely use it in Lambda
-- Tiny (1.5 KB gzipped)
+- Tiny (~2 KB gzipped)
 - Has zero dependencies
 - Has 100% test coverage

 ## Behavior

-Make sure to reuse the same instance across your application to get it working as intended.
+When you run `MikroTrace.start({ ...your input })` with input, this will override any previously set configuration.
+When run without input, i.e. `MikroTrace.start()`, you can reuse the same instance again, making it easier to use across an application without having to pass the instance around.
+Make sure to end any spans before doing this.

 MikroTrace will set the parent context automatically but you can override this.
 See the below `Usage` section for more on this.

-MikroTrace only supports a single tracing context per instance.
+MikroTrace only supports a single tracing context.
+Use the `MikroTrace.start()` functionality to get a new clean slate if needed.

 ## Usage